plone/buildout.coredev/docs/intro.rst

 FAQ
 ---
  * *How do I know when my package got made?*
-    You can follow the project on github and watch its timeline.
-You can also check the CHANGES.txt of every plone release for a comprehensive list of all changes and validate that yours is present.
+    You can follow the project on github and watch its `timeline <https://github.com/organizations/plone>`_.
+You can also check the ``CHANGES.txt`` of every plone release for a comprehensive list of all changes and validate that yours is present.